 Since the red path turns 90 degrees within a shorter distance the car must start the turn at a lower speed than blue, i.e. it must brake more before turning in.
 So, if both cars approach the feature at the same speed, the car on the red path must brake more and enter a smaller, later spiral than a car on the blue path.

 The car on the red path is traveling slower at cone 2 than the car on the blue path.
 It’s not evident from the picture, but the red radius must be smaller than the blue radius at cone 2.
-I drew another smaller circle to illustrate that all cars at point 2 do not have to be on the same radius.
+I drew another smaller circle to illustrate and make clear that all cars at point 2 do not have to be on the same radius.

 But, but, but!!!
 I hear you saying, the red path is shorter!
 And we all know (don’t we?) that travel on a smaller radius circle Saves Time compared to traveling on a larger radius.